Introduction to financial markets

 Commodities are physical assets that are consumed or used by people, animals, or industry.
 Notable examples include gold, silver, and oil.

-An index tracks the price of a group of shares.
+An index tracks the price of a group of stocks.
 For example, the S&P 500 (US 500) – one of the most widely traded indices globally – is a measurement of some of the largest listed companies in the US.

 Fixed income refers to any asset that pays the owner a set regular interest payment.
 The most common example is bonds, but there are numerous types of fixed income assets available.

-The 'newest' asset class on the block.
+The newest asset class on the block.
 Cryptocurrencies are currencies that are underpinned by cryptography instead of a central bank.
-The most popular – and first ever – crypto is bitcoin.
+The most popular – and first ever – crypto is Bitcoin.

 What affects the markets?